upslopeio/python-workshop/part-1-intro/README.md

 ### Pythons Everywhere!!

-Your computer may have or more Python versions installed:
+Your computer may have one or more Python versions installed:

 1. Python 2 (either `python` or `python2`)
 1. Python 3 (either `python` or `python3`)